Linaro/lava/doc/v2/installing_on_debian.rst

          for each point release of Debian.

 .. [#f3] Jessie was released on April 25th, 2015 and security support
-         for Jessie is expected to terminate in June 2018.
+         for Jessie terminated during 2018.
 LAVA software has removed support for building and installing in Jessie as part of the move to :ref:`Python3 <lava_python3>`.

 .. [#f4] `buster` is the name of the next Debian release after Stretch,
          which is supported automatically via uploads to Sid (unstable).
 Buster is **not** recommended for production instances of LAVA at this time.
-The release process for buster is scheduled to start in Jan 2019.
+The release process for buster started in Jan 2019.

          When buster is released as Debian 10, it will use the suite name ``stable``, testing will get the codename of the next